wttech/Slice/README.md

 ## Installation

-Slice is available from Maven Central Repo.
+Slice is available from the Maven Central Repo.
 However if you want to check out the newest development version, do the following:

 Checkout the source code: